Rakesh6430/API-Testing-On-Restful-Booker-Beginning/README.md

     <img src= "https://github.com/Rakesh6430/API-Testing-On-Restful-Booker/blob/main/API%20SS/Changing the field name_PUT.jpg" height = "300" width="650" >

 26. To check the first name and last name of that has been updated or not in the database of that server.
 We can again use GET method and request API to fetch the data to check.
-Now you can see the data hase been update in the database of that server in the below image.
+Now you can see the data has been updated in the database of that server in the below image.

     <img src= "https://github.com/Rakesh6430/API-Testing-On-Restful-Booker/blob/main/API%20SS/Check the data_changed or not_GET.jpg" height = "300" width="650" >